TREEcg/specification/README.md

-# The Tree Ontology 🌲🌳🌴 prune your search space
+# Prune your client’s search space with the Tree Ontology 🌲🌳🌴

-The 🌲 Tree Ontology allows client developers to download all members of a collection _they need_.
-Each document or node describes links to other nodes by describing a comparison with a value.
+The 🌲 Tree Ontology allows client developers to download all further pages (we call them nodes) of a collection _they need_.
+Each node describes links to other nodes by describing a relation of their members to a value.

 Web API builders can use this specification to fragment a collection of items over multiple documents as an alternative to a [hydra:PartialCollectionView](https://www.hydra-cg.com/spec/latest/core/#collections).